benbalter/view-without-cache-bookmarklet/README.md

 ## So this is like a hacking tool or something?

 No. This is used for testing caching problems.
 Besides, it'd be pretty hard to do much damage with a single browser.
+For example, if you were at `https://github.com/benbalter/view-without-cache-bookmarklet` and clicked the bookmarklet, you'd be silently redirected to `https://github.com/benbalter/view-without-cache-bookmarklet?dontCache=1427733996267?dontCache=1427733996267`,

+## Isn't this overkill?

+You could just as easily manually add `?asdf` to a URL (followed by `?asdf1`, `?asdf2`, etc.) but you'll quickly start reusing URLs defeating the purpose, or will run into edge cases where the URL already has query vars.
+The script takes those edge cases into account, and automatically updates its own query var (and preserves other query vars) so you don't have to.

 ## Usage